Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 - Take the knees backward and fold the elbows and turn them backward

-- Keep balance and straighten the legs slowly
+- Keep balance and straighten the right and left leg slowly.
+Keep your body straight.

-- Put the feet together and put the toes on the floor
+- Put the feet together and put the toes resting on the floor

 - Lift the head up and keep looking in front of you

-- In the end, the weight of your body should be on the fingers of hands and feet
+- In the end, the body weight of your body should be on the fingers of your hands and feet.
+Your upper body rests in this position for a few seconds.

 - Then bring the knees to the ground